Russia, Iran ties with Taliban stoke Afghan anxiety

 As for Iran, many in Tehran fear that a potentially hawkish White House under Trump will try to scrap its landmark nuclear deal with world powers, pushing them to retaliate by deepening ties with the Taliban.

-“Foreign powers fighting for their own self interest does not bode well for Afghanistan,” said Saeedi.
-“That only means more violence and bloodshed in the country.”–AFP
+"Foreign powers fighting for their own self interest does not bode well for Afghanistan," said Saeedi.
+"That only means more violence and bloodshed in the country."